What Is Molded Pulp?

 Formed to Shape Packaging

-Molded pulp packaging is made from a variety of fibrous materials, such as recycled paper, cardboard or other natural fibers (sugarcane, bamboo, wheat straw).
-The raw materials help determine the color, surface texture and strength of the packaging.
+Molded pulp (also known as molded fiber) packaging is made from a variety of fibrous materials such as recycled paper, cardboard offcuts or natural fibers (sugarcane bagasse, bamboo, wheat straw).
+The raw materials help determine the color, surface texture and physical properties of the packaging (more info).

 The International Molded Fiber Association (IMFA) has identified four distinct types of molded pulp based on the manufacturing process.